 by Jennifer M., Greece Global Volunteer.

-My teammates from week one having moved on, I was the only volunteer for summer English school the second week of my program in Gazi.
+My teammates from week one having moved on, I prepared for the second week of summer English school in Gazi.
 Although I was a little daunted by this idea, and missed the company and conversation with my previous teammates, Sam (the Greece Team Leader and Country Manager) and her family restructured the program and classrooms for the second week to facilitate a successful experience for everyone.
 I was grateful, and transitioned into the new week pretty seamlessly.

 There were some great highlights from my second week in the classroom, as well as moments where I thought “good grief, what have I gotten myself into?”
 The volume of voices and noise was often much higher than I would typically prefer.
 (Explaining your wish for “soft voices” or “please sit down” is complicated when you’re not able to communicate in a common language).
 I reminded myself regularly of the goals of the program: